kresnasatya/dev.kresna.me/src/posts/duo-serverless-in-one-repository.md

 To glue the data with Web Interface, I need to build REST API.
 At that time, I don't want to spent any dollars to built VPS to setup web server for serve the REST API.
 So, I'm seeking solution and find Vercel.
 Vercel (formerly Zeit) is amazing platform for fulfill my use case to build REST API by using term called Serverless functions.

-> Serveless functions in short looks like I create functions inside the Vercel's server and I don't have control about the detail specification of Vercel's server (RAM, storage, bandwith).
-Vercel indrectly tell me that I don't need to know the detail of their server and just believe them as long as I follow the their serverless functions rule.
+> *Serverless functions in short looks like I create functions inside the Vercel's server and I don't have control about the detail specification of Vercel's server (RAM, storage, bandwith).
+Vercel indrectly tell me that I don't need to know the detail of their server and just believe them as long as I follow the their serverless functions rule.*

 Another wish is I want the REST API and web interface inside one repository or monorepo.
 Luckily, I find reference from Carlos Roso's post.
 It works after more tweaks.
 I give the repo name `bravefrontier-vercel`.